Chinese Classification of Mental Disorders: Diagnostic categories

-The CCMD-3 lists several "disorders of sexual preference" including ego-dystonic homosexuality, but does not recognize pedophilia.
+The CCMD-3 lists several "disorders of sexual preference", including homosexuality and bisexuality, but does not recognize pedophilia.

 Koro

 Koro or Genital retraction syndrome is a culture-specific syndrome from Southeast Asia in which the patient has an overpowering belief that the genitalia (or nipples in females) are shrinking and will shortly disappear.
 In China, it is known as shuk yang, shook yong, and suo yang (缩阳 (縮陽)).
 This has been associated with cultures placing a heavy emphasis on balance, or on fertility and reproduction.

 Zou huo ru mo

-Zou huo ru mo (走火入魔) or "qigong deviation" (氣功偏差) is a mental condition characterized by the perception that there is uncontrolled flow of qi in the body.
-Other complaints include localized pains, headache, insomnia, and uncontrolled spontaneous movements.
+Zou huo ru mo (走火入魔) or "qigong deviation" (氣功偏差) is a mental condition characterized by the perception that there is an uncontrolled flow of qi in the body through incorrect cultivation practices including meditation.
+Other complaints include anxiety, psychosis, localized pains, headache, insomnia, and uncontrolled spontaneous movements and convolutions.